wp-plugins/sexy-contact-form/readme.txt

 Tested up to: 3.9.1
 Stable tag: 0.9.4

-Sexy Contact Form is a responsive jQuery contact form with amazing visual effects.
+Creative Contact Form is a responsive jQuery contact form with amazing visual effects.
 You will be surprised by count of all the possible features!
+Over 19,330+ sites are already using Creative Contact Form.

 == Description ==

-[Sexy Contact Form](http://creative-solutions.net/wordpress/creative-contact-form/) - You will be surprised by count of all the possible features!
+[Creative Contact Form](http://creative-solutions.net/wordpress/creative-contact-form/) - You will be surprised by count of all the possible features!

 > #### **See**